We host FemHack, the hackathon that challenges gender inequality in technology

 The event was organized and coordinated online by NUWE from our facilities, the coworking and flexible work spaces of Aticco Workspaces in the city of Barcelona.

-The event also included a series of conferences, open to all, given by women leaders in the technology sector.
-The themes of the lectures were varied, but all offered inspiration, female references and motivation.
+The event also included a series of conferences, open to all audiences, given by women leaders in the technology sector.
+The theme of the presentations was very varied, although all offered inspiration, female role models and motivation.

-The speakers were as follows (in order of appearance):
+The speakers were the following (in order of appearance):

 - Celia Lozano Grijalba (Bosonit)